 An online discussion of the view that Richard Wilbur’s poetry is sometimes excessively optimistic.

-“Dickinson’s Minimalism versus Wilbur’s Impasto: A Conversation with Nicholas Ruddick,” by Isabella Wai, The Richard Wilbur Forum 2005.
+“Dickinson’s Minimalism versus Wilbur’s Impasto: A Conversation with Nicholas Ruddick,” by Isabella Wai, formerly on The Richard Wilbur Forum 2005.

 Two online interviews with Dr. Isabella Wai, Auburn University, Auburn, AL, on the poetic affinity and differences between Emily Dickinson and Richard Wilbur, 3 and 6 August 2005.